Mississippi asks Supreme Court to overturn Roe v. Wade in upcoming case

 The court, of course, is free to reject the state’s argument, or to decide the case on much narrower grounds.
 But the brief emphasizes the potential presented in the case, Dobbs v.
 Jackson Women’s Health Organization, the most direct challenge to abortion rights at the Supreme Court in decades.

+Nancy Northup, president and CEO of the Center for Reproductive Rights, said Mississippi was employing an “extreme and regressive strategy” with a goal of outlawing abortion not just in the state, but also across the country.

+“If Roe falls, half the states in the country are poised to ban abortion entirely, Northup said in a statement.
+“Women of child-bearing age in the U.S. have never known a world in which they don’t have this basic right, and we will keep fighting to make sure they never will.”

-The justices privately deliberated for months on whether to review the law, which lower courts have not allowed to take effect.
+The justices privately deliberated for months on whether to review the Mississippi law, which lower courts have not allowed to take effect.
 The Supreme Court announced in May it was accepting the case to decide “whether all pre-viability prohibitions on elective abortions are unconstitutional.”

 That is the line that has been drawn in the court’s precedents, and cited across the country by judges who have struck down state prohibitions one after another that attempted to ban abortions earlier in pregnancy.

 “In an unbroken line dating to Roe v.
-Wade, the Supreme Court’s abortion cases have established (and affirmed, and reaffirmed) a woman’s right to choose an abortion before viability,” Judge Patrick E. Higginbotham wrote for the U.S. Court of Appeals for the 5th Circuit majority that refused to allow Mississippi’s law.
+Wade, the Supreme Court’s abortion cases have established (and affirmed, and reaffirmed) a woman’s right to choose an abortion before viability,” Judge Patrick E. Higginbotham wrote for the U.S. Court of Appeals for the 5th Circuit majority that refused to allow the Mississippi law.

-When the court announced its decision to review that decision, Nancy Northup, president of the Center for Reproductive Rights, said it was ominous for her side

-“Alarm bells are ringing loudly about the threat to reproductive rights,” Northup said at the time.
-“The Supreme Court just agreed to review an abortion ban that unquestionably violates nearly 50 years of Supreme Court precedent and is a test case to overturn Roe v.
-Wade.”

 The Supreme Court is likely to hear arguments in November or December.
 A decision next year would come amid midterm congressional elections.

-In a news release Thursday, Fitch said “it is time for the Court to set this right and return this political debate to the political branches of government.”
+In a news release Thursday, Fitch said that “it is time for the Court to set this right and return this political debate to the political branches of government.”

 In her brief, she says Roe and Casey “shackle states to a view of the facts that is decades out of date.”
 And she adds: “Abortion jurisprudence has placed this Court at the center of a controversy that it can never resolve.”

-The brief said changes in society and science have undermined Roe.
+The brief says changes in society and science have undermined Roe.

 “Today, adoption is accessible and on a wide scale women attain both professional success and a rich family life, contraceptives are more available and effective, and scientific advances show that an unborn child has taken on the human form and features months before viability,” the brief states.